 Online Resources

-Current and sold listings on eBay are probably the best source for researching market value and/or seeing multiple photos of a piece, though rarely for “background info.”
-The downside to eBay is that not all listings have the sculpture identified by name, which necessitates doing a search only for the name Cybis within the category of Collectibles (because there is a software company also named Cybis.)
-The upside to eBay is that it provides the most accurate idea of what the buyer market is for a given piece at the moment; however, one needs to take into consideration whether or not the piece is in 100% mint condition — a factor that should dramatically affect its value.
-However, a major downside to using eBay as an information source that incorrect information taken from other sellers tends to go viral and end up perpetually uncorrected, and/or details can be skimpy or nonexistent.
+Current and sold listings on eBay are one source for researching market value and/or seeing multiple photos of a piece, though rarely for correct background info.
+One downside to eBay is that not all listings have the sculpture identified by name, which necessitates doing a search only for the name Cybis within the category of Collectibles (because there is a software company also named Cybis.)
+Another downside to using eBay as an information source that incorrect information taken from other sellers tends to go viral and end up perpetually uncorrected, and/or details can be skimpy or nonexistent.
+And because eBay’s Sold search goes back for only 90 days, it is useless for determining market value of any piece that hasn’t actually been sold there at least once during that time period.

 The online venue Replacements.com has consistently offered a selection of Cybis for decades.
-The sculptures are always correctly identified by name, but there may not be a photo for each one and the image is usually whatever Cybis once used in their advertising materials, so the image is not of the actual piece they have on hand.
-Useful information is limited to only the name, the asking price, and in a few cases the introduction year (shown as “style” for some reason!)
+The sculptures are always correctly identified by name, but there may not be a photo for each one and the image is usually whatever Cybis once used in their advertising materials, so the image is not necessarily of the actual piece they have on hand (you’d need to contact them and ask).
+Useful information is limited to only the name, the asking price, and in a few cases the introduction year (shown as “style” for some reason.)
 Their NB codes are internal and have no relevance to Cybis.
-Replacements also sells on eBay, so there is some cross-site duplication, and in general their asking prices tend to be higher than other online selling venues.
+Replacements also sells on eBay, so there is some cross-site duplication, and in general their asking prices are higher than other online selling venues.

-The Kovels guide to collectibles does include Cybis but due to space limitations they cannot possibly list even a fraction of all that were produced – and certainly none of the special editions, special commissions, and so forth.
+The Kovels guide to collectibles does include some Cybis but due to space limitations they cannot possibly list even a fraction of all that were produced – and certainly none of the special editions, special commissions, and so forth.
+Their estimates are not usually reality-based either.

 Printed Resources

-With the addition of a new, separate post showing the publications and advertising materials that the Cybis studio produced, the information originally in this section has been relocated to Cybis Porcelain Publications and Advertising Materials.
+(With the addition of a new, separate post showing the publications and advertising materials that the Cybis studio produced, the information originally in this section has been relocated to Cybis Porcelain Publications and Advertising Materials.)
+All Cybis-published material effectively ceased after the 1980s except for the occasional text price list.

 Name Index of Cybis Sculptures